 What would an expanded Elland Road look like?

 If the San Francisco 49ers' home stadium, Levi's Stadium, is anything to go by, Elland Road could become a futuristic phenomenon.
-However, Marathe is keen to ensure that ‘magic and electricity' of Elland Road isn't lost.
+However, Marathe is keen to ensure that the ‘magic and electricity' of Elland Road isn't lost.
 He recently told reporters:

 “I’ll be honest with you, the main thing is to protect the magic and electricity that is in Elland Road.
 Players of other clubs, if they are going to list the three worst places that they want to play on the road for an away match, Elland Road is probably one, two, or three for them.
 I don’t want to take that away.”